Felbrou/Felbrou/README.md

 - 👋 Hi, I’m @Felbrou
 - 👀 I’m interested in be a better programmer
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and javascript
 - 💞️ I’m looking to collaborate on software and web development
 - 📫 How to reach me my instagram @whoisfelipe.23